Let’s talk about how to say no – and being comfortable doing it.

 Saying no is what enables us to keep helping.
 To keep showing up for others.

 When we never say no, we might be able to be there for others a lot – for a little while.
 And then we’ll fade away and potentially lose both ourselves and the people around us.

 When we say no whenever we need to, however, we will stay energized and motivated.
 We’ll show ourselves that we are our first priority (which does wonders for our confidence).
 And we’ll be able to keep every yes we say because we’ll have the resources needed to keep our promises.

 If you struggle to tell people no – whether it’s friends or family, coworkers, your boss, or whoever else – remember that a reluctant yes will reduce your ability to be helpful in the long run.
 While an honest no will make you stronger and enable you to have a long-term helpful relationship with that person.

 You can start small if you want, by saying no to the kind of things that don’t really matter.
 But make sure you get to the big noes as quickly as you can.

 Don’t let your need to say yes in the moment, ruin your ability to say yes in the future.

-And if you want some help to increase your social confidence enough that this becomes even easier, there’s always my confident communication course 😉
+And if you want some help to increase your social confidence enough that this becomes even easier, learn new social techniques, how to be more assertive, and so on – there’s always my online video courses 😉